 Our Priorities

 Michigan has made significant advancements in business growth over the past dozen years.
-We are creating new businesses, adding jobs in the automotive sector and beyond, and building a strong foundation to continue our economic development.
+We are creating new businesses, adding jobs, and building a strong foundation to continue our economic development.
+Yet the state’s economy, like the national and global economy, has undergone significant change since the middle of the last century.

 Key National Metrics